Nightingale7/examnet/README.md

 # Running the code
 * The arch-com 2024 benchmarks can be executed by running the command: `./run_arch_experiments_2024.sh`.
 * The ambiegen benchmarks can be executed with `./run_ambiegen_experiments_2024.sh`
-* Output for the experiments can be found in `./outputs` folder and contains the number of executions required to falsify the benchmark.
+* Output for the experiments can be found in the `./outputs` folder and contains the number of exeutions that it took to falsify each of the benchmarks.

+# Previous Experiments
+* The data for experiments that were exeuted previously can be found in the folder `./test_results`.